runwhen-contrib/rw-public-codecollection/codebundles/kong-ingress-health-gcp-promql/README.md

 # Kong Ingress Health Google Managed Prometheus (promql)
 This codebundle provides an opinionated healthcheck on ingress objects that are managed by the Kong ingress controller.
-It requires that the Prometheus plugin is configured appropriatel such that metrics are being sent to Google Managed Prometheus.
+It requires that the Prometheus plugin is configured appropriately and that metrics are being sent to Google Managed Prometheus.

 ## Service Level Indicator